Sunday, July 28, 2019

 I could write about many other family heritage memories, but it’s close to supper time.
 I hear Mrs. Appalachian Irishman finishing supper preparations.
 Let’s eat!

-At this 7:03P, 7/7/2019, posting date, we have had supper (such as it was).
-Molly doggy is in.
+Well, at 7:20 PM, I'll publish this article.
+We had a good supper, such as it was.
+Molly, our ol' puppy, is inside.
 It's time to get ready to start another work week.
 Well, I had my one-day vacation this year, on Friday, 7/5/2019!